jtkac/NewHandwave/README.md

 Handwave was originally intended to be a library that would use a phone's front facing camera to detect a gesture that happens overtop the phone.
 Generally done with your hand, you can wave your hand up, down, left, right, and further out then towards your phone which registers as a click.
 The motions are simplified to implement in your project with an interface that may be passed in via parameters.
 See the usage examples below.

 I have made a big update in improving the methodology used in the original library (it is a library now and not a project).

-The sensing of motion is now more accurate (opposed to swiping up and it picks up left/right more easily) I have added convenience methods for initializing and checking permissions > Android M.
+The sensing of motion is now more accurate (opposed to swiping up and it picks up left/right more easily).

+I have added convenience methods for initializing and checking permissions > Android M.

 I have accounted for OpenCVManager not loading the correct version of OpenCV.

 Usage on a seperate project: